To DIY or Not to DIY?

 Installing a garage floor is not cheap.
-Professional or not, it’s going to be expensive no matter what route you take.
+Professional or not, it’s going to be expensive no matter what route you take, thinking about home improvement loans to have your floor professionally done as well as cover the cost of whatever other home improvements you may want to start, is just one of your options.
 The price you pay for professionals to install your new epoxy floor is cost-effective.
 Knowing that your floors are going to last, using the highest quality products that are offered as well as having a professional install these floors, is considered an investment.

 There is no doubt that your local home improvement store will be selling a cheaper DIY version of what professionals would likely apply.
 It is probable you’re going to have to purchase more than one kit, depending on your space.

 How you prep these floors has a direct correlation to the longevity/durability of your epoxy floor.
 Professionals have access to the appropriate grinders, diamonds and other equipment necessary to properly prep an epoxy floor.
 This equipment also provides our contractors with the advanced technology available to assess the surface they’re working with, in order to apply the necessary amount of product.